 Sustainable Babassu Oil – A Fantastic Alternative to Palm Oil

-If you’ve been looking for an environmentally responsible alternative to palm oil, our USDA Certified Organic Babassu oil may become your new favorite oil.
+If you’ve been looking for an environmentally responsible alternative to palm oil, USDA Certified Organic Babassu oil may become your new favorite.
 This beautifully clear, light-yellow oil is higher in lauric acid than coconut oil.
-Lauric acid is a fantastic moisturizer that also soothes the skin and hair, and has a very slight bay leaf scent.
-Sustainable babassu oil also brings along anti-oxidant powerhouse vitamin E, and phytosterols great for helping aging and mature skin look and feel soothed, hydrated, and oh-so-soft.
+Lauric acid is a fantastic moisturizer that also soothes the skin and hair, and has a very very faint hint of bay leaf aroma.
+Sustainable babassu oil also brings along anti-oxidant powerhouse vitamin E, and phytosterols great for helping aging and mature skin look and feel hydrated, smooth and soft.

 Native to the northern and central regions of Brazil, the babassu palm tree has wild, fan-shaped fronds and grows in an 18 million hectare area adjacent to the Amazon basin.
 Each babassu tree produces more than 500 nuts per harvest, and the fronds are used in housing.